avakian439/dndcontent/Main Information/Dimensions/ARK-5/POIs/Genetics Laboratory/Genetics Lab.md

 ·         **Nemamiah (Malakhim Elysian):**
 An early-stage sapient researcher.
 Curious, analytical, and oddly gentle.
 Fascinated by new biological inputs (the party).
-They guide, test, and ultimately try to speak with the PCs, requesting help awakening the Throne.
+They appear to have fallen into quite a predicament after one of their experiments has gone awry, thus they request the party’s assistance.

 **Motivation:** Understand this new variable (the party) and fulfill what they _believe_ is their duty.